 The Block prints from Sanganer and Bagru are famous for their exquisite patterns.
 I remember visiting Sanganer many years ago and picking up bed sheets that I am still using.
 During a recent visit to Jaipur, I visited the Anokhi Museum near Amer Fort and was nostalgic to see the map of Sanganer there.

 You can buy block printed home linen or a fabric.
 The best place to buy is Sanganer where you can see the block printing workshops.

 If you want to try your hands on block printing at home, buy the wooden blocks of your choice.
 A good souvenir from Jaipur for your creatively inclined friends.

 Lightweight soft cotton quilts – that can be folded into a very small bundle are a favorite souvenir from Jaipur.
 Now, I do not need them in Goa, but all the years I lived in North India, I used the thin Jaipuri Razais.
-I like the ones that come in soft cotton cover, although these days you get them in all fancy fabrics.
+I like the ones that come in a soft cotton cover, although these days you get them in all fancy fabrics.

 In colors again, I like the traditional Jaipuri prints in either White & Blue or White and Pink.